 Take the Fear out of Brick Veneer

-Basic masonry skills are all a remodeler needs.
+Basic masonry skills are all a remodeler needs to remove and replace bricks and mortar.

 Synopsis: In this article, mason John Carroll explains how to complete a remodel in a brick wall.
 He explains the importance of matching new brick with the old and choosing the correct mortar color profile.
 He then gives a step-by-step look at how he replaced the brick on a window remodel.
 He first breaks the unusable brick and removes the mortar with a drill, grinder, and chisel, and then adds flashing and foam weatherstripping to manage water and movement differentials between the frame of the house and the brick veneer.
 Carroll then goes through the process of laying new brick, from mixing the mortar and choosing the right-size bricks to setting the lintel and finishing around the renovated window sill.
 He describes all the tools you need for the job, including a brick spacing ruler, and tips and tricks for removing the excess mortar and finishing the new brick veneer.